U.S. Import Prices Unexpectedly Unchanged In December

 Economists had expected import prices to decrease by 0.5 percent compared to the 0.4 percent drop originally reported for the previous month.

+The report said prices for fuel imports fell by 0.3 percent in December after plummeting by 6.4 percent in November, while prices for non-fuel imports came in unchanged in December after inching up by 0.1 percent in November.

+Compared to the same month a year ago, import prices were down by 1.6 percent in December after tumbling by 1.4 percent in November.

-Meanwhile, the report said export prices slumped by 0.9 percent for the third consecutive month.
+Meanwhile, the Labor Department said export prices slid by 0.9 percent for the third consecutive month.
 Export prices were expected to fall by 0.6 percent.

+Prices for agricultural exports fell by 0.6 percent in December after inching up by 0.1 percent in November, while prices for non-agricultural exports decreased by 0.9 percent in December after slumping by 1.0 percent n November.

+Export prices in December were down by 3.2 percent compared to a year ago following a 5.2 percent year-over-year nosedive in November.

 Copyright(c) 2024 RTTNews.com.
 All Rights Reserved